-New or revised standards Effective for accounting periods beginning on or after HKAS 24 (Revised) Related Party Disclosure 1 January 2011 HKAS 12 Amendment Income taxes 1 January 2012 HKFRS 9 Financial instruments 1 January 2013 Annual improvement to H KFRS published in May 2010 HKFRS 3 (Revised) Business combinations 1 July 2010 HKAS 1 Presentation of Financial Statements 1 January 2011 HKAS 27 Consolidated and Separate Financial Statements 1 January 2011 assessed the impact of the adoption of these revised standards and amendments.
-The Group has be no significant impact on the Group's results and financial position nor any substantial changes in the Group's accounting policies and presentation of the financial statements except for the amendment to HKAS 12.
+The Group has not early adopted the above new or revised standards and amendment.
+The Group has assessed the impact of the adoption of these revised standards and amendments and consider that there will be no significant impact on the Group's results and financial position nor any substantial changes in the Group's accounting policies and presentation of the financial statements except for the amendment to HKAS 12.